mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 5.	**Done!** Once your code is reviewed and accepted, it will be merged into the codebase of the project!
 Congratulations!
 You should see your changes in the next release build!

-To learn more about [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo), [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), and [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request), please check out the official GitHub articles.
+Check out the official GitHub articles to learn more about [forking](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo), [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), and [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ### Getting Started